 2018: Juez C., Buhlmann I., Maechler G., Schleiss A.J. & Franca M.J.
 Transport of suspended sediments under the influence of bank macro-roughness, Earth Surface Processes and Landforms, doi: 10.1002/esp.4243.

 Mario is an active memeber of IAHR, EGU and AGU.
 He was part of the local organizing committees of the River Flow conferences in 2006 and 2014 and now of River Flow 2020, in Lisbon, Lausanne and Delft respectively.
-He is part of the leading team of the IAHR section on Experimental Methods and Instrumentation, he is convener of sessions at EGU General Assembly and he is associate editor of Water Resources Research (AGU).
+He is part of the leading teams of the IAHR sections on Fluvial Hydraulics and Experimental Methods and Instrumentation, he is convener of sessions at EGU General Assembly and he is associate editor of Water Resources Research (AGU).